Los Angeles, CA

 - Ability to complete a P.O.S.T. approved P.C.
 832 course.

-- Ability to complete the MRCA Wildland Fire training.
+- Ability to complete the MRCA Wildland Fire training within one year of employment.

 - Excellent organizational skills.